kldickenson/inclusive-web-design-patterns/readme.md

 ### Blog Post (blog-post.html)
 This lean, semantic template focuses on hierarchy, source order, and structure to ensure the post is useful to screen readers.

 * A log-in form
 * More to come!

+### HTML5 template (similar to Blog Post)

+### css/fonts.css
+When using web-based fonts